Semantic-Org/UI-Dropdown/README.md

 For the latest changes please see the Release Notes in this repository.

+If you're looking for the full version including all components and build tools [check out the main project repository](https://github.com/Semantic-Org/Semantic-UI/tree/1.0)

 #### To install with Bower
 ```
 bower install semantic-ui-dropdown